-The Countryside Stewardship 2017 application round is now open for the Hedgerow and Boundary Grant and Mid-Tier applications.
+The Countryside Stewardship 2017 application round is now open for Mid-Tier applications.

 FWAG SW has a wealth of experience about the range of grants on offer and their suitability for your farm business.
 We can prepare and submit an application on your behalf and we can help you with your evidence and record keeping requirements.

 Entrance into most elements of the new Countryside Stewardship scheme is competitive.
 The success of an application will depend on selecting the right options for the right places, according to local environmental priorities.
 Your local FWAG adviser can help you to develop a strong application that works for you and the environment.

 The Mid Tier offers management options and capital items to achieve simple, but effective environmental benefits.
 The options are tailored towards local priorities in the wider countryside.
 The choice of management options on offer is more limited than in Higher Tier, but still includes some organic and upland options.
 Agreements last for 5 years.
 There are no options or capital items for woodland or educational access in the Mid Tier and there is no direct assistance from Natural England.

 Applications will be given a basic score according to delivery of local priorities.
 There are various ways in which the basic score can be enhanced, such as delivering the Farm Wildlife & Wild Pollinator Package, endorsement by a Catchment Sensitive Farming (where applicable) or being part of a Facilitated Group.
 Finally, the application will be assessed for “value for money”.
 The only elements of Mid Tier that are not competitive are the organic conversion and management options.